 Once again failing to find Asanka’s name, the king was ready to leave.
 And again Asanka appeared at her window.
 She told him that one time a crane flew to the top of a hill and wanted to stay there for a full day.
 Indra divined the bird’s wish and diverted a stream up to the hilltop so the crane could feed.
 “The crane’s hope was fulfilled,” she told the king, “and yours can be too.”
 So the king remained for a third year and presented the Bodhisatta with more names, all wrong.

 Thoroughly frustrated, the king again set off for home.
 When he saw Asanka at her window, he told her it had all been too much.
 Though her words were sweet, she had not helped him.
 “You promised I would succeed, but it was all talk with no performance.
 My men and I have suffered greatly, and I doubt my life will be terrible without you as my wife.”
 Hearing his words, Asanka told the king he had just said her name in his farewell; surely he could figure it out now.
 And he did.
 The king took his new bride, and they lived happily ever after.

 In the Lifetime of the Buddha

-The king and Asanka were earlier births of one of the Buddha’s junior disciples and his former wife.
-Being new, his food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
-So he started to return each morning to the wife he left behind and she gave him delicious rice with sauce and curry.
+The king and Asanka were earlier births of one of the Buddha’s junior disciples and the disciple’s former wife.
+Because he was new, his food was poor (lumpy gruel with stale or rotting ingredients and dried or burnt sprouts) and he did not get enough to stay healthy.
+He started to return each morning to the wife he left behind, and she gave him delicious rice with sauce and curry.
 This made him miss his former life, and with her encouragement he decided to leave the sangha.